dvrzan/dvrzan.github.io/Content/posts/2023/12/content-unavailable-view.md

 ## Custom empty states

-We can also create custom unavailable views with any custom view or a more simple ones with a string, and an image.
+We can also create custom unavailable views with any custom view or a more simple ones with a string and an image.
 It depends on your use case.

 Let's take a look at an example where we're fetching data from the network and showing it in a list.